 The Municipality of Vari-Voula-Vouliagmeni, 20 km from the Greek Capital of Athens, is a coastal municipality depicted by pine tree forests, idyllic seaside views and palm tree boulevards, drawing comparisons to the French Riviera, and the Amalfi Coast.
-In addition to its charm, VVV also boasts an ambitious climate plan, with the objective of becoming a European pioneer of municipalities’ green transition.
+In addition to its charm, VVV also boasts an ambitious climate plan, intending to become a European pioneer of municipalities’ green transition.

 Grigorios Konstantellos, Mayor of the municipality of Vari-Voula-Vouliagmeni, outlined their experience from taking part in the C-Track 50 project, the added value for the municipality and the municipality’s projects for the foreseeable future.

 How was your experience within the C-Track 50 project?

 The overall experience of our municipality with C-Track 50 has been extremely positive and was definitely beneficial for us.
 VVV municipality is always interested in participating in pioneering activities.
 Since 2018, we have had the pleasure to join several working meetings with other municipalities to define priorities and actions based on best practices and other energy and climate policies in place.
 In addition, the municipal staff took part in working meetings with C-Track 50 coordinators to develop our energy and climate plan, identify financing sources and receive technical support to submit investment proposals to receive funds from European and national programs.
 Having enhanced our personnel’s skills, the programme also provided us with the resources and tools to follow up the plan’s implementation and monitoring.

 Which added value did this experience bring to your municipality?